zertico/softlayer/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Actually we write two kind of tests, one hitting the __real API__ (we save VCR cassetes to replay) and using __mocks__.
+This is really useful because of if we need to debug we just hit the real API and check if everything is ok and keeping mocks we enable new users to test the SoftLayer API without needing an account.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/softlayer.
+Bug reports and pull requests are welcome on GitHub at https://github.com/zertico/softlayer.

+## Trademark

+SoftLayer and logo are trademarks of SoftLayer, an IBM Company.
+This gem was just released to make easier for other clients to consume SoftLayer API.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).